 KMG’s history dates back to 1985, when the company acquired its first pentachlorophenol (penta) distribution business.
 Over the subsequent years, KMG pursued a methodical strategy to consolidate two niche segments of the industrial wood treating chemicals market: penta and creosote.

-Following the consolidation of the Penta and creosote wood treating chemicals markets, KMG turned to an entirely new market – high purity process chemicals (HPPC) for the electronics industry.
-In 2008, KMG acquired the HPPC business from Air Products and Chemicals, Inc. This transformative acquisition established KMG as one of the leading suppliers of ultra-pure electronic chemicals in the U.S. and as an important supplier in Europe.
+Following the successful consolidation of these markets, KMG expanded its focus to an entirely new market – high purity process chemicals (HPPC) for the semiconductor manufacturing industry.
+In 2008, KMG acquired the HPPC business from Air Products and Chemicals, Inc. This transformative acquisition established KMG as one of the leading suppliers of high purity electronic chemicals in the U.S. and as an important supplier in Europe.
 In 2010, we further consolidated the HPPC market with the purchase of Electronic Chemicals assets from U.S.-based General Chemical.
-Most recently, KMG acquired the Ultra Pure Chemicals business from OM Group, making KMG the world’s first global supplier of HPPC to the semiconductor industry.
+Most recently, KMG acquired the Ultra Pure Chemicals business from OM Group, making KMG the world’s first global supplier of HPPC to semiconductor manufacturers worldwide.

 As we near the end of our third decade of operations, KMG remains true to our original Corporate Strategy: We buy businesses in niche markets, entering when others are exiting.
 We enhance margins by bringing a focus to the products large companies often do not.
 We favor businesses with stable markets and strive to operate right-sized plants with the best-available technology.

 We will continue to identify and evaluate companies and assets that can further enhance our Wood Treating Chemicals, Electronic Chemicals and Industrial Lubricants businesses.